 For information about the importance of boron in soil and plants click here.

 A 10 gram scoop of air-dried soil and 20 milliliters of 0.01 M CaCl2.
-H2O (calcium chloride dihydrate) solution are boiled in a metal container for 5 minutes under reflux using a fiber digestion condenser apparatus.
-Boron in the filtered extract is determined with an inductively coupled plasma atomic emission spectrometer (ICP-AES).
-The results are reported as parts per million of boron (B) in the soil.
+H2O (calcium chloride dihydrate) solution are boiled in a metal container for 5 minutes on a reflux extraction apparatus.
+Boron in the filtered extract is measured with an inductively coupled plasma optical emission spectrometer (ICP-OES).
+The results are reported as parts per million (ppm) of boron (B) in the soil.